tinesoft/ngx-uptodate/README.md

 The action automatically runs `ng update` for you, updates @angular related dependencies and files, and creates/updates a PR with the changes.
 You just have to merge the created PR back into your codebase, once ready.

-> **Note**: GitHub Actions are currently in public beta.
-Please [register for
-> access](https://github.com/features/actions) to start using the feature.
-Until you or your
-> GitHub organization has been approved for the beta, the **Actions** tab above won't show in
-> your repos, and the Actions-related YAML files described below will not be recognized by
-> GitHub.

 ## Usage

 To get started, create a workflow under `.github/workflows/` folder (eg: `.github/workflows/ngx-uptodate.yml`), with the following content: